joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // properties to exclude from generated toString toStringExcludes = ["someProperty"]

-  // What java source version to target with generated output (1.6, 1.8, 9, 11, etc)
+    // What Java version to target with generated source code (1.6, 1.8, 9, 11, etc).
-  targetVersion = "1.6"
+    // By default, the version will be taken from the Gradle Java plugin's 'sourceCompatibility',
+    // which (if unset) itself defaults to the current JVM version targetVersion = "1.8"

   // deprecated, since we no longer use commons-lang for equals, hashCode, toString useCommonsLang3 = false